Program Information

 What does this Fellowship Program involve?

-As a Fellow, you will learn approaches to inform your efforts to build and strengthen fully inclusive civic societies for people with disabilities in your country.
-The core of the program is an individual Fellowship with a US host organization.
-As a Fellow, you will select a key policy or practice issue related to disability and civic engagement in your country.
-This policy or practice issue will provide a focus for your individual Fellowship placement training and will inform the project that you will develop and implement upon returning home.
-This is called the follow-on project.
-The Fellowship training will also include weekly seminars, mentorship, and community service.
+As a Fellow, you will learn effective approaches to enhance your efforts to build and strengthen fully inclusive civic societies for people with disabilities in your country.
+The core of the program is an individual Fellowship placement with a US host organization.

 A group of five individuals, three women and two men, posing for a group photo in front of the White House in Washington DC.

-From left to right, Fall 2022 Fellows Emebet G Lema, Alan H Onyango, and Fides P Uiso, sign language interpreter Jalia Namiiro, and Fall 2022 Fellow Harunah Damba in front of the White House in Washington DC.
+From left to right, Fall 2022 Fellows Emebet G Lema, Alan H Onyango, and Fides P Uiso, sign language interpreter Jalia Namiiro, and Fall 2022 Fellow Harunah Damba in front of the White House in Washington, D.C.

 Am I eligible for this Fellowship Program?

-This is a merit-based competition open to candidates in Kenya, Tanzania, Uganda, and Ethiopia.
+This is a merit-based competition open to candidates from Kenya, Tanzania, Uganda, and Ethiopia.
+To apply, you must meet the following eligibility criteria:

 A group of 13 people are in a conference room with a woman at the front giving a presentation.